learn-co-curriculum/welcome-to-learn-verified/README.md

 If you are really getting stuck and using Ask A Question isn't helping and attending study groups isn't getting you the support you need, you can also reach out to your section lead to [schedule a 1:1](http://bit.ly/section-lead-support).

+### Educational Coaching

+We offer the opportunity to speak with an Educational Coach as a non-technical support to check-in and help you stay accountable to your goals, anchor to your motivation in learning to code, and make steady forward progress at a pace that is right for you.
+If you are interested in this resource and would like to be paired with a coach, please email edcoaching@flatironschool.com and let us know about your goals in learning to code!

 ## The Learn IDE

 If you don't already have the Learn IDE, make sure to download it now and sign in with your Learn account.